numfocus/DISCOVER-Cookbook/GOVERNANCE.md

         - Lead the project in terms of versioning, quality assurance, and overarching objectives
     - *Eligibility:*
         - Needs to be familiar with GitHub-run projects and lifecycles of open source projects
-        - Needs to have contributed to the project significantly so that other maintainers can trust their decision
+        - Needs to have contributed to the project significantly so that other maintainers can trust their decisions
         - Needs to have time each week to respond to folks
     - *Current Team:*
         - see [DISCOVER COOKBOOK Maintainers Team](https://github.com/orgs/numfocus/teams/discover-cookbook-maintainers)